Student Code of Conduct

 Non-official or off-campus printed material shall not be distributed or circulated without first being identified and approved by the Division of Student Affairs.
 Further, the distribution of material or circulation of petitions to captive audiences, such as in the classroom, at registration, in study areas or in residential units, will not be permitted.
 The Distribution of Promotional Material must comply with the process outlined in the 113 (SS 2.1.3) Distribution of Promotional Material policy

 Students responsible for destruction of or damage to personal or private property are subject to disciplinary action and will be held financially liable.
 In the event community damage occurs and a responsible party cannot be identified, community fines may be imposed.
-Students who vandalize/destroy safety related equipment shall be subject to enhanced disciplinary action and fines.
+Students who vandalize/destroy safety related equipment shall be subject to disciplinary action and fines.

 Flagler College students are expected to be courteous, polite, and respectful toward faculty, staff, administration, guests, and other students.